-The carriage is not only fun for honeymooners or those visiting during the new years eve, but it is also pretty fun for kids while it runs along the famous Istiklal Street of Taksim.
+The carriage is not only fun for honeymooners or those visiting during new years eve, but it is also pretty fun for kids while it runs along the famous Istiklal Street of Taksim.
 If you have a plan to stroll around this neighborhood, your kids might enjoy a one-way ride traveling back in time with this nostalgic ride from the 1900s.

-There is more to list for this city itself, such as cooking classes, spice market for Turkish Delights, ice skating, art museums, etc. However, we believe that you have an idea about some of the top things to do Istanbul now, and rest assured, we will be recommending more of the other gems while planning your itinerary.
+There is more to list for this city itself, such as cooking classes, spice market for Turkish Delights, ice skating, art museums, etc. However, we believe that you have an idea about some of the top things to do in Istanbul now, and rest assured, we will be recommending more of the other gems while planning your itinerary.

 2. Head to Cappadocia: The Land of Fairy Towers

 Once children hear the word “adventure” and learn that the adventure includes the hot-air balloons, nothing can beat Cappadocia!
 Upon landing, seeing the snowy peak of Erciyes (if you are visiting in winter, you might consider enjoying a full day of skiing there as well), after an hour’s drive, you will be checking in to your family-friendly cave hotel and rest.
 The next morning, watching this jaw-dropping landscape from the hot-air balloon (age limit: 6) will be the best start, yet there is a lot more to do today.
 After breakfast, going down for 4 or 6 floors in an underground city cave, trying to understand the fairy chimney rock formations, enjoy a pottery-making session, do some short hiking at some of the best valleys, or do the same track on a horse and many more.
 Besides the educational value with its millions of years of history, this is a dream place for kids.
 While they will enjoy the peaceful, pollution-free atmosphere after Istanbul, their minds will still be pretty busy using their imagination about geography.